thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Swimmers and towel (if you plan to swim)
         * Sunglasses, sunscreen
         * Jacket for cooler days
-        * Shoes that you can slip off if required
+        * Shoes that you can slip off
         * Perhaps some decorations or mementos for the bride
-        * Food and drink/cups etc if BYO
+        * Food and drink/non-breakable cups etc if BYO
       title: What to Bring
     - dropdownContent: >-
         So you've decided you want a boat party...now time to plan it!